-a.
-Full acceptance of the terms and conditions with the Respondents signature on the Agreement signature page, will receive the total points noted in Table 2.1.1.

-Revisions to the Agreement provisions specified in Section 1.2.1.2 will receive point reductions based on the University's risk assessment.

-c.
-Revisions to the Agreement provisions other than those specified in Section 1.2.1.2 will be evaluated at the University's discretion based on the University's risk assessment.

-2.1.2.3 Organization, Qualifications, Experience, Samples and References

-The evaluation team will use a consensus approach to evaluate and assign evaluation points.
+- a.
+Full acceptance of the terms and conditions with the Respondents signature on the Agreement signature page, will receive the total points noted in Table 2.1.1. - Revisions to the Agreement provisions specified in Section 1.2.1.2 will receive point reductions based on the University's risk assessment. - c.
+Revisions to the Agreement provisions other than those specified in Section 1.2.1.2 will be evaluated at the University's discretion based on the University's risk assessment. - 2.1.2.4 Organization, Qualifications, Experience and References The evaluation team will use a consensus approach to evaluate and assign evaluation points.
 Reference checks will be performed on the top Respondent(s) only as determined by consensus scoring in the other categories.

-2.1.2.4 General, Implementation, Training, Support and Reporting The evaluation team will use a consensus approach to evaluate and assign evaluation points.